TeamKDA/kor-dev-aus/README.md

 ## Local development

+#### Pre-requisites
+- nvm
+- yarn
+- Run below commands

 ```
-nvm use (if node v10.16.0 is not installed)
+nvm install (Only first time if node v10.16.0 is not installed)
+nvm use (Just in case you are using many different versions of node)
 yarn install
 yarn develop
 ```